richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 I will be making similar tutorials on : Training object detection on custom objects.
 You can always find my tutorials at my github-repo: https://github.com/richardjoy530/object_detection_tutorials

+I will be updating this file and you can get it from: https://github.com/richardjoy530/object_detection_tutorials/blob/master/realtime_object_detection_windows.md

-Feel free to contact me if you ran into some troubles : richardjoy530@gmail.com
+Feel free to contact me if you ran into some troubles or need further info : richardjoy530@gmail.com